ArpitaDas26/Breast-Cancer-Classification-ML/README.md

 Preprocessing:
 - Train-Test Split
 - Feature Scaling using StandardScaler
-- Scaling was applied to normalize feature distributions
+- Feature scaling was performed using StandardScaler to ensure that all input features contribute equally to the model training process.

 Models Implemented: